cameronmathis/AUMBBTracker/README.md

 > ./runAUMBBTracker.sh

-_You may need to run the following command on the script:_
+_You may need to run the following commands on the script:_

 > sed -i 's/\r$//' runAUMBBTracker.sh
+> chmod +x runAUMBBTracker.sh

 ## Status